CodeYourFuture/english-exercise/README.md

 Electrolux Trilobite:                    	builds an image of a room by sending out …ultrasound signals………….

-Robot Kitchen humanoids:         	have a ……………….touch-screen....... to take orders
+Robot Kitchen humanoids:         	have a …………….touch-screen....... to take orders